 There are many different areas and so many things to see and do.
-I’ve put together this ultimate guide to help you plan your London trip effectively and to make sure you don’t miss out any of the good stuff!
+I’ve put together this ultimate guide to help you plan your London trip effectively and ensure you don’t miss out on any of the good stuff!

 When to go

 London is still London at any time of year and it’s always got plenty of things happening, no matter what the weather.
 For me, London is more pleasant during the English summer so around May to August.

 However, there is something very charming about visiting London during the winter - there are always heaps of Christmas-themed pop-up attractions and the Christmas lights are amazing - but do bare in mind that temperatures are usually only a few degrees above freezing during the winter months.